ChromiaProject/postchain-eif/doc/token-bridge-configuration.md

 ### Dual-Chain Configuration
 For enhanced modularity and robustness, we recommend a dual-chain setup that includes the _Event Receiver chain_ and the _Token Bridge chain_.
 * Event Receiver chain configuration: Details can be found in the [event-receiver-chain-configuration](event-receiver-chain-configuration.md) document.
 This configuration requires the `eif` and `eif_event_receiver` Rell modules.
-* Token Bridge chain configuration: Details can be found in the [token-bridge-chain-configuration](token-bridge-chain-configuration.md) document.
-This configuration requires the `eif`, `eif_event_connector`, and `hbridge` Rell modules.
+* Token Bridge chain configuration: Details can be found in the [token-bridge-chain-configuration](token-bridge-chain-configuration-and-setup.md) document.
+This configuration requires the
+  `eif` and `hbridge` Rell modules.

 An example of the dual-chain configuration can be found in the [el2-testnode](https://gitlab.com/chromaway/el2-testnode) repository.